andyl/BAMRU-Private/README.md

 - dev    - default branch for vagrant & staging deploys
 - dev-feature - feature branch

+### Scheduled Tasks

+This system uses the 'whenever' gem to managed scheduled/cron tasks, including system backups and automatic notifications.

+See `schedule.rb` for the list of scheduled tasks.

 ### Contributing to the App

 Contributions are encouraged!